i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 once for the new key received, and once for the new key generated.
 Alice ratchets once when she receives the new key on the inbound session and replaces the corresponding outbound session.
 So each side ratchets twice total, in the typical case.

+The frequency of ratchets after the initial handshake is implementation-dependent.
+While the protocol places a limit of 65535 messages before a ratchet is required, more frequent ratcheting (based on message count, elapsed time, or both) may provide additional security.

 KDF: